szaimen/Nextcloud-NAS-Guide/news/2021-02-20-news-section.md

 image: /news/undraw_share_link_qtxe.svg
 hide_table_of_contents: false
 ---
-Since Nextcloud-NAS-Guide has grown quite big, there was a demand to improve the communication about new topics that get covered by this guide.
+Since the `Nextcloud-NAS-Guide` has grown quite big, there was a demand to improve the communication about new topics that get covered by this guide.

 We will use this new blog-tool to communicate any new topics.